Spring Primary: Tuesday, February 15, 2022

 Make sure your voter registration is up to date

 You must be registered to vote, and your name and address must be current, before you can vote in person or request an absentee ballot.
 If you need to check your registration or update your registration you can visit myvote.wi.gov.
 You can also register to vote by mail, in person at your municipal clerk’s office, or at your polling place on Election Day.
 Every option has its own deadline.
 Visit myvote.wi.gov or call 1-866-868-3947 to learn more.

 Visit myvote.wi.gov to request your absentee ballot online.
 It’s easy, especially when you use a mobile device.

 - Enter your name and date of birth

 - Upload a picture or file of your acceptable photo ID

 Don’t wait.
 Request your absentee ballot today.
-Your request must be received by 5:00 p.m. on April 1.
+Your request must be received by 5:00 p.m. on February 10 (for February 15 election) and March 31 (for April 5 election).
 It takes time to receive an absentee ballot, and once you receive your ballot you will need to arrange for a witness to observe and to sign your ballot return envelope.
 All absentee ballots must be received by your municipal clerk no later than 8:00 p.m. on Election Day.

 You need a photo ID to vote